 Working with Templates

-Reading time ~9 minutes
+Reading time ~10 minutes

 In Cinegy Title Studio, media organization is structured around production folders, each representing a distinct show created within the application.
 Every production folder contains all essential components for that show, including Cinegy Title templates, playlist items, data sources, and working environment configuration files.
-These configuration files store information about which templates are assigned to which layers, their order within those layers, and details about user interface customizations, such as panels resizing.
+These configuration files store information about which templates are assigned to which layers, their order within those layers, and details about user interface customizations, such as panel resizing.

 This architecture ensures a smooth and efficient workflow when managing multiple shows.
 By simply switching to a different production folder, the user instantly enters the complete context of another show, with all its associated assets and configurations.
 As a result, transitioning between productions becomes fast, consistent, and highly efficient.